BSI Steel: History

 BSI-Steel was set up to meet the requirements of the rapidly growing construction market in Qatar, where all pre-engineered metal buildings (PEBs) were imported from neighbouring countries.
-The company and its first factory in the Doha New Industrial Area were inaugurated by Mohammad Saleh Al Sada, Minister of State for Industry and Energy Affairs.
+The company and its first factory in the Doha New Industrial Area were inaugurated by Dr.Mohammed Saleh Al Sada, Minister of State for Industry and Energy Affairs.
 The inauguration ceremony was attended by Al Sadah, some of his associates from the Ministry of Energy and Industry and a group of local Qatari businessmen.
 They launched operations in 2006 with a capacity of 100 to 150 tonnes per month (TPM).
-However, since the company moved to its new 10,000 m² facility in the Doha New Industrial Area in October 2008, the company's output has increased tenfold.
+However, since the company moved to its new 10,000 m2 facility in the Doha New Industrial Area in October 2008, the company's output has increased tenfold.
 In 2010, BSI-Steel booked orders at a rate of 800 to 1,000 TPM and further increased its sales in 2011.
 They service Qatar and export markets by providing their clients with PEBs in the region.

 Operations and location

 Factory

 BSI-Steel's head office and plant are located in the New Industrial Area in Doha, located between Wakra and Mesaieed.
-BSI-Steel's facilities total about 10,000 m², this includes a cafeteria, clinic, office space and a 9,000 m² plant facility.
+BSI-Steel's facilities total about 10,000 m2, this includes a cafeteria, clinic, office space and a 9,000 m2 plant facility.
 The plant is designed to accommodate state-of-the-art machinery that can fabricate up to 4,000 MT of PEBs per month, which includes 2,400 MT of frames (painted steel members), 800 MT of secondary "C" & "Z" galvanized members and 820MT of panels and panel accessories.